lkodinsson/MARS/Core/PHB.md

 Skills can be advanced even further if that skill or its primary stat have any additive bonuses.
 Subtractive penalties do not reduce the maximum that a skill can be advanced.

-For example: if you have a *strength* of r10+2, and a +1 bonus to *athletics* then the maximum that your *athletics* skill can be advanced to is r16, which is 3 steps past r10.
+For example: if you have a *strength* of r10+2, and a +1 bonus to *athletics* then the maximum that your *athletics* skill can be advanced to is r16, which is 3 steps past the roll value of r10 from *strength*.

 This limitation does not apply to the advancement of language skills.